 Our organisation benefits from skills and experience of our 50-strong staff, comprised of long-serving kennel and cattery experts and enthusiastic new talent.
 Our small team is united by the love and dedication towards the animals in our care, and the belief that any dog or cat that comes to our door, whatever the reason, should be safe, warm and well-fed.

 Every single dog and cat in our care is treated with great respect and kindness, and our excellent facilities are matched by the services of Edinburgh University’s Royal (Dick) School of Veterinary Studies which provides on-going treatment and advice.
-We NEVER destroy animals at EDCH unless there is a compelling need to do so, such as incurable illness, extreme old age or dangerous behavioural issues.
+We work tirelessly to bring our animals back to good health so that they may have the best possible chance of finding a new home.

-We believe strongly that an effective neutering programme is one way to try and control the problem of unwanted animals – it’s why we contribute to the spaying or neutering of any adopted EDCH pet.
-See here for further details.
+We believe strongly that an effective neutering programme is one way to try and control the problem of unwanted animals – all animals rehomed by Edinburgh Dog and Cat Home will be spayed or neutered before leaving us.

 Did you know that we also run a boarding kennel and cattery to subsidise the work of the Home?
 Book your dog or cat in next time you go on holiday and not only will your pet enjoy a comfortable stay in our heated facilities with our fantastic staff, you’ll also be supporting the vital work of our charity.

 Our policy of never turning a dog or cat away can only continue with your help.
 We rely on the generosity of the public and our loyal supporters to fund the high quality care we give Edinburgh’s unwanted animals.
-Click here to find out how you can support us.
+Visit our Fundraising pages to find out how you can support us.

 View our Annual Reports